acidyq/cyclone_suite/README.md

-# Kokonut UI Clone
+# Cyclone Suite

-A production-grade clone of the [KokonutUI](https://kokonutui.com) documentation website, built with Next.js, Tailwind CSS, and Framer Motion.
+A production-grade collection of webdev UI componentsbuilt with Next.js, Tailwind CSS, and Framer Motion.

 ## 🚀 Quick Start